-In this article, we will discuss standard coverages and extras that you can add on to your policy.
-Then, we will break down a few of our findings from our review of the best auto insurance companies in the industry.
+In this article, we will discuss standard car insurance coverages and extras that you can add to your policy.
+Then, we will break down a few of our findings from our review of the best car insurance companies in the industry.
 So, buckle up and let’s get rolling.

 In this article:

-- What Are The Standard Types Of Car Insurance?
+- What Are The 6 Difference Types Of Car Insurance?

 - Minimum Coverage Vs Full Coverage Insurance